mintii13/A_New_Construction_Method_for_BPTree_with_GPGPU/README.md

 COMPLETE EXPERIMENTAL DATA TABLE FROM 100MB TO 2000MB.<br>
 LIGHT YELLOW: THE AVERAGE VALUE OF SIX RUNS.<br>
 LIGHT GREEN: THE TOTAL TIME OF THE FIVE GPU’S FACTOR.<br>
-LIGHT ORANGE: THE STANDARD DEVIATION OF THE AVERAGE VALUE<br>
+LIGHT ORANGE: THE STANDARD DEVIATION OF THE AVERAGE VALUE.<br>
 ![Alt text](Images/Appendix2.jpg)
 ## Requirements